rishikeshyadav735/PetStoreRestAssuredAutomation/README.md

 Alternatively, run tests via TestNG or using the Cucumber runner class in your IDE.

-Generating Reports
+📊 Reporting
-After test execution, an Extent Report is generated.
-Navigate to:
+After execution, a detailed Extent Report is generated at: test-output/ExtentReport.html

-target/reports/extent-report.html
-Open this file in a browser to view the test execution report.
+📓 Features Covered
+✅ Add a new pet

+✅ Get pet by ID

+✅ Update pet details

+✅ Delete pet

+✅ Negative testing and validations

-Logging
+🛠️ Logging
-Logs are stored in the logs folder and managed using Log4j.
-You can modify logging levels in the log4j.properties file.

-Contribution
+All logs are managed using Log4j and saved in: logs/application.log

+📬 API Reference
+This project is based on Swagger PetStore OpenAPI Spec.

+🤝 Contributions
-Feel free to raise issues or submit pull requests to improve this framework.
+Feel free to fork and raise a pull request.
+Suggestions and improvements are welcome!

-Happy Testing! 🚀